chemacarceller/CPP-Advanced-Plus-Logger-Class/README.md

 This version would be suitable for scripts that are called recursively.

+The QuickFolderSynchro application, written in Python for fast folder synchronization, uses this class in one of its versions.

 =================================================================

 Clase MyLogger avanzada plus escrita en C++ para la creación de un registro de logs